Aamby Valley City

 Aamby Valley City is a township developed by the Sahara India Pariwar on the outskirts of Pune, India.

 Construction and connectivity

 The city, founded in 2006, is spread over 10600 acre of hilly terrain in the Sahyadri hills of the Western Ghats.
 It is about 23 km from Lonavala, 87 km from the city of Pune and 120 km from the city Mumbai.
-The township is connected by road from Mahabaleshwar.
+The township is connected by road from Lonavala.
 The township has an airstrip that stopped functioning in late 2016.
 It has an average annual rainfall of 4000 mm from June to September.

 Marketed to India's super-rich, the city was developed in five phases.
 It was designed and master planned by Gruen–Bobby Mukherji & Associates in the year 2003.
 It is almost entirely owned and operated by Sahara and related entities.
 It has between 600–800 luxury bungalows priced between ₹5 crore to ₹20 crore.